dustin-archive/lowdown-js/README.md

   + Don't use it because it's obsolete.
 Use `for...of` instead.

 #### `while`
++ `while`
   + Use it when you know the start but not the end of a loop.
 + `do...while`
   + Execute block once before loop.
   + Use it when you want to to manipulate the iterator in the loop itself.